Education Workshops Internships

 Finally, the NRES Renewable Energy Internship will provide selected students the opportunity to custom design their internship curriculum with us based on interest, career field of study and home institution goals.
 These goals can include hands on training in most areas of renewable energy production, building understanding and confidence you cannot gain in a classroom.
 This aspect of this internship opportunity is the hardest to find as well as the most important aspect of the program, giving an edge to anyone wanting to be involved with this industry.

-The NRES Internship program is now in its third year and looking to further define how best to accomplish the enormous task of training Nebraska college students for the coming renewable energy industry.
-We had tremendous success last year under a state grant and are looking to build on those things we learned with last year's program.
+The NRES Internship program is now in its eighth year and looking to further define how best to accomplish the enormous task of training students from around the world for the coming renewable energy industry.
 This year's program will focus on:

 • Facilitate employment in existing renewable energy facilities